technofocus-pte/dynmc365cntctcntrpvt/Lab 08/Lab 8 - Set up Skill-based routing in unified routing.md

 ### Conclusion

-By completing this lab, you successfully set up skill-based routing by defining skills, creating rating models, and assigning agents to those skills.
-This ensures that customer cases are directed to the most qualified agents, improving resolution quality and enhancing the overall customer experience.
+By completing this lab, you successfully set up skill-based routing by defining skills, creating rating models, and assigning representatives to those skills.
+This ensures that customer cases are directed to the most qualified representatives, improving resolution quality and enhancing the overall customer experience.